ddaniel2024/Project-4/README.md

 <em>attrition - the likelihood that an employee leaves employement, for whatever reason, voluntary or involuntary</em>

+Attrition levels in the UK are close to 20%, which is the maximum threshold for company efficacy.
+In our project, we aim to investigate factors that are likely to effect attrition, as well as create a Logistic Regression model that is able to accurately predict employee attrition given a range of backgorund variables.

-We used an employee attrition (from IBM) dataset with variety of metrics ranging from age, gender, to job involvement, salary, stock options etc., to create a logistic regression model to predict attrition.
+We used an employee attrition dataset (from IBM, sourced via Kaggle) with variety of metrics ranging from age, gender, to job involvement, salary, stock options etc., to create a logistic regression model to predict attrition.

+Data was imported from SQL via the psycopg2 module, and converted into a dataframe with PANDAS, for further analysis and processing with Python.
+Target (Attrition) and features (all other columns) were identified, and the dataset was cleaned by removing all redundant columns.
+Outliers were looked for in relevant columns but none were found.

 We used a logistic regression model as our base model.
 We aimed to investigate optimsation by reducing the number of features we inputted into the model.
 We endeavoured to get the most important features by trying these methods:
 * Correlation Analysis